-Even now, it’s hard to believe that the 1984 movie adaption of the Stephen King short story became a franchise that is 8 films & 1 remake long.
-Even more amazingly there is another in the works, Children of the Corn: Runaway will be released soon.
-This definitive list will be updated once it has been & we’ve reviewed it.
+Even now, it’s hard to believe that the 1984 movie adaption of the Stephen King short story became a franchise that is 9 films & 1 remake long.
+The latest, Children of the Corn: Runaway was released as recent as 2018.

 Telling the story of a small town in Nebraska (Gatlin) where the children slaughtered all the adults in the name of ‘He Who Walks Behind the Rows’.